bioc/ramr/README.md

  * Identification of aberrantly methylated regions (AMRs)
  * AMR visualization
  * Generation of reference sets for third-party analyses (e.g. enrichment)
- * Generation of test datasets for performance evaluation of algorithms for search of differentially (DMR) or aberrantly (AMR) methylated regions
+ * Generation of test data sets for performance evaluation of algorithms for search of differentially (DMR) or aberrantly (AMR) methylated regions

 -------